-Gei neral Education - Associate Degree Hours
+Gen Hours

-A. Principles of Active Learning
+A. Principles of Active Learning 1

-В. English
+B. English 6

-1. Freshman Composition (ENGL 121)
+1. Freshman Composition (ENGL 121) 3

 2. Research and Professional Writing (ENGL 220)

 or a Speech elective (COMM 111, 113, or 115) 3

-C. Health/Physical Education
+C. Health/Physical Education 2-3

 Choose one of these options:

-1. Health & Wellness (HLED 111)
+1. Health & Wellness (KINT 111)

-2. Nutrition (HLED 216) and PEAC 111
+2. Nutrition (KINT 216) and KINA 111 3

 3. PEAC 111 and one PE Activity course

-D. Math/Natural and Computer Sciences
+D. Math/Natural and Computer Sciences 6-8

 1. Mathematics/Lab Science

-2. Computer Science
+2. Computer Science3 }

 a.
-Essential Computer Skills1

-(required of those scoring below 71% on the SWAU computer

-placement test)
+Microcomputer Literacy and Applications3

+or

 b.
-Microcomputer Literacy and Applications 3

-(Students demonstrating competency in CSIS 102 may take CSIS

-110 to fulfill their general education computer requirement.)
+Principles of Computer Programming I 3

 E. Religion 6

-It is strongly recommended that students enroll for a minimum of one
+It is strongly recommended that students enroll for a minimum

 course each school year.
-Applied religion is not to exceed three credits.
+Applied religion is not to exceed three

-Though religion classes taken prior to enrollment at SWAUwill be con-
+Though religion classes taken prior to enrollment at SWAUwill

-sidered for transfer, at least three hours must be from an SDA school, and non-SDA religion classes taken after enrollment here will not be trans-
+sidered for transfer, at least three hours must be from an SDA scho

+non-SDA religion classes taken after enrollment here will not be e trans-

-ferred.
+г ferred.
+0

-F. Social and Behavioral Sciences
+F. Social and Behavioral Sciences 3

-1. Journal and Delia violat Sciences